wistful for the lighter touch

 The sub-text to the title of this blog expresses the ambition.
-The reality is that the yellow Elan, an early 1967 Type 45 (drophead coupé) in S3 S/E trim, has been parked in my garage for over 40 years and awaits restoration.
+The reality is that the yellow Elan, an early 1967 Type 45 (drophead coupé) in S3 S/E trim, has been parked in my garage for nearly 50 years and awaits restoration.
 It is in almost original condition, except for some minor finish tweaks and mechanical upgrades.

 I drove the Elan for 32K mostly weekend miles before retiring it.
 It sits in various stages of disassembly, valiantly resisting entropy while patiently awaiting its turn on the road again.

 This section of the blog concerns restoration of my Elan.
 Another section informs about this car’s provenential bona fides, the general technical details of the Elan two-seater model, and some history of the Lotus racing marque.

 Fortunately there are many Elans still being driven today, which amazes since they were famously fragile, fussy, and frequently flogged.
 These runners have escaped the dustbin of time that has undoubtedly claimed a majority of the 9,000 or so that were built.
 As of 2016, an Elan Registry has only ~650 vehicles of the Lotus Types 26, 36, and 45 of which I write.
 Hopefully these are still runners and that there are many more lurking out there somewhere.
 Who knows?
 The list growth seems now to be good, roughly 100 in the last year according to site statistics, so maybe there are as many as a thousand runners.

 However many, they are surely a dwindling breed.
 Current owners and enthusiasts should feel some responsibility for preservation of the remainder.
 So this is not an abstract paean to a car long past, but rather a preservation plan to help extend the horizon of the Elan experience, by putting one more non-runner back on the road.